saishivamerugu/IssueFlow-Enterprise-Bug-Tracking-System/README.md

 # IssueFlow - Bug Tracking System Backend

 IssueFlow is a backend application built with **Spring Boot** and **Spring Data JPA** to manage software projects, issues, sprints, comments, labels, and users in a Jira-like workflow.
-This project is currently under development and is being built as a practical learning project to master real-world backend development concepts such as REST APIs, layered architecture, entity relationships, validation, exception handling, pagination, and business logic. [web:2][web:9]
+This project is currently under development and is being built as a practical learning project to master real-world backend development concepts such as REST APIs, layered architecture, entity relationships, validation, exception handling, pagination, and business logic.

 ## Project Status

 🚧 Under Development

 Current focus:
-- Spring Boot fundamentals
 - Layered architecture
 - REST API development
 - Spring Data JPA entity mapping